History of Asmara: Development under Mussolini's fascism

 With Mussolini's rise to power in 1922, Asmara began a new chapter in its history.
 During the fascist occupation, the construction that took place in the city was by far the most formative.
 With Mussolini's efforts put toward building an Italian empire, the Eritrean capital became increasingly important in the years that followed, and in the 1930s, it became one of the most important sites in Italian East Africa.

-The construction boom, which has left its mark on Asmara evident even today, did not begin immediately upon Mussolini's rise to power in 1922.
+The construction boom, whose mark on Asmara is evident even today, did not begin immediately upon Mussolini's rise to power in 1922.
 Asmara was initially little more than some military installations and a colonial settlement.
 It grew into a small town by the 1920s.
 Despite the strategic location of Asmara, at first, the capital was really only used as an administrative headquarters for the Italian colonial regime.
 Contrary to the statement that Asmara had already grown to the size of a small city 30 years before, Bodenschatz claims that Asmara was only the size of a small village until the Ethiopian invasion in 1935.
-According to Bodenschatz, in the 1920s Asmara had around 18,000 inhabitants, of whom 3,000 were Italians.
-The focus on city development centered on the erection of administrative buildings and accommodations for the political and military elite.
+According to Bodenschatz, in the 1920s, Asmara had around 18,000 inhabitants, of whom 3,000 were Italians.
+The focus on city development centered on the erection of administrative buildings and housing for the political and military elite.

 Modern architecture, equally lauded by architecture aficionados and city historians, slowly found its way to Eritrea in the 1920s.
 At this time in Italy, architecture was relatively uninfluenced by European avant-garde modernism which had taken hold in Holland, Germany, and France in particular.
 It wasn't until 1927 that Gruppo 7, a coalition of young architects from Milan, developed the Italian variation of avant-garde modern architecture called Rationalismo.
-Until 1935, the majority of structures in Asmara were built in traditional styles from established architecture schools like Novecento and the Scuola Romana, both of which appropriated certain formal elements from the Italian Gothic, the Renaissance, the Baroque, the Romantic, and the Classical time periods.
-The architecture remained largely traditional and was based mostly on the models of the Italian motherland.
+Until 1935, the majority of structures in Asmara were built in traditional styles from established architecture schools like Novecento and the Scuola Romana, both of which appropriated certain formal elements from the Italian Gothic, the Renaissance, the Baroque, the Romantic, and the Classical periods.
+The architecture remained largely traditional and was based mostly on Italian models.
 In Asmara's most representative buildings built before 1935, this historicism is especially apparent.
 Asmara's theater exhibits stylistic elements from both the Romantic and Renaissance periods.
-The Bank of Eritrea's building is built in the Neo-Gothic style, and the Governor's Palace as well as the post office building were constructed using neoclassical elements.
+The Bank of Eritrea's building is built in the Neo-Gothic style, and the Governor's Palace, as well as the post office building, were constructed using neoclassical elements.
 To position Mussolini's rule within the time period when modern architecture found its way to the Eritrean highland is, at least for the first half of his reign, incorrect.
-In reality, nearly all of the avant-garde structures were conscripted and built between 1935 and 1941.
+In reality, nearly all of the avant-garde structures were built between 1935 and 1941.
 Even if the building boom did not begin until the middle of the 1930s, Mussolini's fascist ideology would have already influenced the urban development plans during the 1920s and the beginning of the 1930s.